 If you’re interested in sustainable cotton, the CottonUP guide to sustainable cotton is a practical resource to inform and guide businesses looking to source better cotton, developed by several organisations aiming to increase the use of sustainable cotton internationally.

 And remember, you can check out where companies stand on environmental and labour rights using the Good On You app and directory to compare various brands’ stances on these issues.
 Of course, there are certain accreditations you can look for that make choosing fabrics that are sustainable at all levels of the production process easy.
-These include Fairtrade, Global Organic Textile Standard, and the Better Cotton Initiative.
+These include Fairtrade and Global Organic Textile Standard.

 A few of our favourite brands for organic cotton include: